OlivierLD/raspberry-coffee/NMEA.multiplexer/OnWindows10.md

 This would read 2 serial ports, `COM3` and `COM4`, and merge the output into a single file named `data.nmea`.

 ### 6 - Run the program
 This step will start the Multiplexer.
-As instructed by the `yaml` file abiove, it will read 2 serial ports and produce a log file.
+As instructed by the `yaml` file above, it will read 2 serial ports and produce a log file.
 <pre>
  C:\Users\olivier\raspberry-coffee\NMEA.multiplexer><b>windows.test</b>
 </pre>